EndPointCorp/end-point-blog/2012/06/10/detecting-postgres-sql-injection.html.md

 the attacker captured all the possible data the database user was allowed to see.

-Enough about the worst case scenario above - what about those of us with **log_statment='all'**?
+Enough about the worst case scenario above—​what about those of us with **log_statment='all'**?
 Well, now we go through the logs to see what exact SQL was injected, and what commands have been succesfully run.
 At this point, you should know what the SQL involved in the attack looks like, and more to the point,